nPoseTeam/Prim-Params-Editor-plugin/README.md

 ### `storage` Script
 The `storage` script is optional.
 If you don't work with props, you don't need it.
 If you work with props, you may want to rez a prop with the same appearance that was selected previously.
 To achieve this, place the `storage` script into the main object.
 ### Prim description
-to "address" a prim inside a linkset we use the description field of the prim to give it an identifier.
+To "address" a prim inside a linkset we use the description field of the prim to give it an identifier.
 Please don't use plain numbers as identifier.
 If you want to give a prim more than one identifier then separate the identifiers by `~`.
 You can also use one identifier for more than one prim.
 ### Command Syntax
 ```
 PRIMEDIT|command~identifier~parameter[~parameter...][~command~identifier~parameter[~parameter...]...]